darius/cant/overview.md

 Lists and strings are immutable too.
 Currently the built-in hashmaps, arrays, etc. are mutable, though I think now they shouldn't be.

-Scheme has lots of undefined behavior; in Squeam the ideal is for any nondeterminism to be explicit.
+Scheme has lots of undefined behavior; in Cant the ideal is for any nondeterminism to be explicit.
 Since there's no spec, this is currently just a matter of what style of language we're aiming for someday.